 The IUS was the first arbitration institution in Kazakhstan, established in 1993 shortly after the declaration of independence of the Republic of Kazakhstan.
 This institution was established by the famous local scholar Professor Petr Greshnikov.
-In 2002, the IUS opened a branch in St. Petersburg.
-This branch was established, among other reasons, for the purpose of avoiding the application of Kazakhstani law, which was unfavorable toward arbitration proceedings.
+In 2002, the IUS opened a branch in St. Petersburg for the purpose of avoiding the application of Kazakhstani law, which was unfavorable toward arbitration proceedings.

-The IUS also handles all types of commercial disputes between local and foreign companies, except disputes that are non-arbitrable under Kazakh law
+The IUS also handles all types of commercial disputes between local and foreign companies, except disputes that are non-arbitrable under Kazakh law.